-Former Dixie Chick Finds New Haven at Kansas Arboretum
+Former Singer Finds New Haven at Kansas Arboretum

 On her way back from a music festival in the '90s, Macy took a wrong turn (she calls it a "right" turn) that led her to this secret garden among a swath of wheat fields 25 miles south of Wichita.
 She felt it calling her somehow.
 Turns out the Bartlett family, who faithfully took care of the place for generations, was ready to hand it over.